gamaliel-ai/gamaliel-prompts/README.md

 - `templates/` — [Jinja2](https://jinja.palletsprojects.com/en/stable/) prompt templates that are used to generate instructions (system prompts) and input (user prompts) for the the Gamaliel agents that power the system.
 See [templates/README.md](templates/README.md) for details.
 - `profiles/` — User profile YAMLs that shape the AI's tone, depth, and approach for different audiences.
 See [profiles/README.md](profiles/README.md) for details.
-- `theologies/` — Theological guardrails (YAML) for denominational and doctrinal perspectives.
+- `theologies/` — Theological guidelines (YAML) for denominational and doctrinal perspectives.
 See [theologies/README.md](theologies/README.md) for details.
 - `partners/` — Partner-specific configurations and customizations for organizations who want to customize gamaliel for their customers, congregation or users.
 See [partners/README.md](partners/README.md) for details.
 Any Christian organization can create a partner profile so long as it conforms with the Gamaliel theological [Guardrails](guardrails.md).
 For an example of a partner site on Gamaliel, see [groundwire.gamaliel.ai](https://groundwire.gamaliel.ai)

 ## What Makes Gamaliel Different?